 We have tested a lot of speakers over the years, including all the ones on this list, so you know you’re in good hands.
 You can read about what we like and don’t like for each, not to mention dive deeper into each product with our comprehensive reviews.
 Since one size doesn’t fit all, we also included all sorts of styles, sizes and even price ranges with our picks.

 Whether you’re looking for something a bit discreet with a single Bluetooth speaker or want an expansive multi-room setup, we have you covered.
 Once you’ve narrowed down which of our picks for the best wireless speaker works best for your situation, take advantage of our included price comparison tool to find the best deal.

 If you're in the market for a cleanly designed, exceptional sounding connected speaker, you'll find none better than the Sonos One.
-Offering the best of both Sonos' multi-room speaker platform and both Amazon Alexa and Google Assistant's smart home prowess, the Sonos One is the pinnacle of connectivity.
+Offering the best of both the Sonos speaker platform and both Amazon Alexa and Google Assistant's smart home prowess, the Sonos One is the pinnacle of connectivity.

 Want to hear your favorite song from Spotify?
 All you need to do is ask!
 Want every speaker in the upstairs to play the same song?
 Group them together via the Sonos app and you'll have a house party in minutes.

 Naturally, the sound quality is pretty fantastic as well.
 We found Elegie by Mouse on the Keys had real punch and energy to it on this speaker while Silent Earthling by Three Trapped Tigers sounded clear and crisp, despite the multiple layers of instruments.
 While there are more powerful (and more expensive) speakers listed down below, for the vast majority of folks, the Sonos One is the best wireless speaker of 2022.